The Nuisances of Clogged Up Drains and How to Prevent This from Happening

 - A plunger – Plungers almost always lead to a happy ending in the “unblock the drain” story if the problem has been caught in time.
 Don’t forget to cover yourself up well if you use it for a blocked toilet.

-- A plumber’s snake – The device has been proven to successfully assist folks in DIY attempts to solve plumbing mishaps but use it if you know what you are doing or ask someone else who knows.
+- A plumber’s snake – The device is proven to successfully assist in DIY attempts to solve plumbing mishaps but use it if you know what you are doing or ask someone else who knows.